§ 3801 Short title.

 (c) If the Commissioner suspends the certificate of authority, the dental plan organization shall not accept any additional enrollees or engage in any advertising or solicitation during the period of the suspension.

 (d) If the Commissioner revokes the certificate of authority, the dental plan organization shall proceed to dissolve its structure immediately following the effective date of the order of revocation, and shall conduct no further business except as may be essential to the orderly conclusion of the affairs of the dental plan organization.
-The Commissioner by written order, however, may permit such further operation of the dental plan organization as he/she finds to be in the best interest of enrollees to the end that enrollees shall be afforded the greatest practical opportunity to obtain continuing dental plan coverage.
+The Commissioner by written order, however, may permit such further operation of the dental plan organization as he or she finds to be in the best interest of enrollees to the end that enrollees shall be afforded the greatest practical opportunity to obtain continuing dental plan coverage.

 (e) Notwithstanding subsections (c) and (d) of this section, a dental plan organization which has had its certificate of authority suspended or revoked, or has suffered an adverse decision by the Commissioner, shall be entitled to appeal this decision.
 The appeal shall be granted as a matter of right and shall be taken to the Court of Chancery in any county in this State.